Cavorter/cavort/content/posts/2005-04-06-the-local-watertowers.md

 ---
 <div class='microid-http+http:sha1:91e6813a8871156cc2233e723e168813b53a7672'>

-I've been fascinated by the old water towers around Minneapolis and St Paul for quite a few years, but only recently a friend ran across this <a href="http://www.geocities.com/marmotamonax/Xrag/XRagWatertowers.html">old newsletter article</a>.
+I've been fascinated by the old water towers around Minneapolis and St Paul for quite a few years, but only recently a friend ran across this [old newsletter article](http://www.geocities.com/marmotamonax/Xrag/XRagWatertowers.html).